knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 You may also want to unhide the Ubuntu system after getting it.
 Do so with `attrib -s -h lxss`.
 Refer to [this Q&A thread](http://askubuntu.com/questions/759880/where-is-the-ubuntu-file-system-root-directory-in-windows-nt-subsystem-and-vice).

 The installation is located at `C:\Users\<USER>\AppData\Local\lxss\`.
 Be very careful with playing around here, **you can easily corrupt any file simply by opening it in a Windows program.**

+### Hyper-V

+Latest versions of Windows comes with a feature that allows you to build and run virtual machines.
+This can be super handy for those wishing to run Linux.
+Read more about it [here] (https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)